meshery/meshery/docs/pages/concepts/logical/models.md

 ### Component

 [Components](components) represent entities in the Meshery ecosystem, exposing capabilities of the underlying platform.
 They can be registered, created, and used by users and operators.
 Components have definitions, instances, and associated metadata.
 Components having the same `kind`, `apiVersion` and `model.name` attributes are considered duplicates.
+See [Component]({{site.baseurl}}/concepts/logical/components) for more details.

 ### Designs

 [Designs](designs) are deployable units in Meshery that describe the desired infrastructure.
 They consist of components and patterns, allowing users to define and configure the behavior of their cloud-native applications.
 A design is a collection of components and patterns that represent a desired state of infrastructure.
 Designs are used to deploy and manage cloud-native systems.
+See [Designs]({{site.baseurl}}/concepts/logical/designs) for more details.

 ### Patterns